urbanityllc/axthe/docs/more.md

 ## More: you are done when there is nothing more to remove

 - Likely, soon after installing supabase, you'll instal Umami, a way to track your websites and webapps.
+Check: http://dev.to/jakobbouchard/setting-up-umami-with-vercel-and-supabase-3a73

 - Vanila.js Web Components for SPA/mobile apps
 - Ionic Capacitor in the cloud SDK compiler for Android/iOS
 - ZoHo email and back office